From the Dolomites to the Adria

 The summer in the Dolomites is varied and promising: just like your bike tour!
-In Hochpustertal your adventure begins.
+In Hochpustertal begins your adventure.
 Initially you follow the Drauradweg, which was awarded by the ADFC with 4 stars, then you cycle comfortably on very good cycle paths through the Gail Valley in Austria.
 Discover the beauties of Slovenia, be inspired by pristine natural landscapes and take a bath in one of the many crystal clear lakes.
 Each day will be accompanied by spectacular alpine panorama.
 Let yourself be charmed by the sunset on Lake Bled, by the splendid cycling routes through the wine-growing region Collio Gorizia, the White rocks of Karst mountains, the deep blue of the Mediterranean and the colorful Habsburg port city of Trieste.

 1. day Niederdorf/Toblach arrival